Pommes Anna

 Pommes Anna, or Anna potatoes, is a classic French dish of sliced, layered potatoes cooked in a very large amount of melted butter.
+There are several variants of the dish, containing, in addition to potatoes and butter, other ingredients, which may include artichoke hearts, black truffles, mushrooms and cheese.

+Ingredients

 The recipe calls for firm-fleshed potatoes and butter only.
 Potatoes are peeled and sliced very thin.
-The slices, salted and peppered, are layered into a pan (see below), generously doused with clarified butter, and baked/fried until they form a cake.
+The slices, salted and peppered, are layered into a pan (see below), generously doused with clarified butter, and baked until they form a cake.
 Then the cake is flipped every ten minutes until the outside is golden and crisp.
 At the end of the cooking period, the dish is unmoulded and forms a cake 6 to 8 in in diameter and about 2 in high.
-It is then cut in wedges and served immediately on a hot plate, usually accompanying roasted meats.
+It is then cut in wedges and served immediately on a hot plate, usually accompanying cooked meat.

 A special double baking dish made of copper called la cocotte à pommes Anna is still manufactured in France for the cooking of this dish.
 It consists of upper and lower halves which fit into each other so that the whole vessel with its contents can be inverted during cooking.